 - Municipal water must not be delivered to the patient through DUWL. - Alternative water sources that are delivered through closed delivery systems are used as long as the alternative source has been tested to demonstrate that it is safe. - Patients must not rinse their mouths with tap water.
-Use bottled or distilled water that is known to be safe. - Tap water is not used for hand hygiene.
-ABHRs should be used for hand hygiene.
-When hands are visibly soiled, they should be washed using bottled or distilled water and soap or, hand wipes can be used followed by ABHR. - Water for instrument processing, including cleaning, rinsing and sterilizing, must be from a clean or sterile source. - Postpone patient care if these conditions cannot be met. - When the boil water advisory is cancelled, follow guidance provided by the local water utility regarding adequate flushing of all incoming public water system lines, including any taps or other waterlines in the oral health care facility.
+Use bottled or distilled water that is known to be safe. - Tap water can be used for hand hygiene so long as ABHRs are used immediately after hand hygiene.
+When hands are visibly soiled, they should be washed using bottled or distilled water and soap or, hand wipes can be used followed by ABHR. - Water for instrument processing, including cleaning, rinsing and sterilizing, must be from a clean or sterile source. - Postpone patient care if these conditions cannot be met. - When the boil water advisory is cancelled, all incoming public water system lines, including any taps or other waterlines in the dental office, must be flushed for a minimum of 5 minutes.